luni64/static_malloc/README.md

 # static_malloc

 This library is just an Arduino wrapper around [Andrey Rys](https://github.com/electrorys) static memory allocator library **smalloc** (https://github.com/electrorys/smalloc).
 The full credit for the very useful code goes to Andrey of course.
+Here the [man-page of smalloc](manpage.txt)

 For the convenience of Arduino users I sorted the original files in the folders required by the [Arduino library specification](https://arduino.github.io/arduino-cli/library-specification/) and added a few usage examples.
 I also added a header handling `extern "C"` wrapper required for the usual Arduino ino/cpp projects.

 The main purpose of the library is to allow dynamic memory allocation on a predefined static buffer.
 Since this buffer can be placed wherever you want, it can also be placed on external memory chips likke the 8MB PSRam chip on the Teensy 4.1.